-ELMO is competing in a saturated marketplace and is faced with the challenge of trying to gain meaningful cut through that will hold the attention of its target audience.
-At the end of 2020, ELMO expanded its communications approach to raise the company’s share of voice and re-position its senior executives.
+ELMO is competing in a saturated marketplace and is faced with the challenge of trying to gain meaningful cut-through that will hold the attention of its target audience.
+As companies continue to embrace hybrid and remote working post-pandemic, many businesses are lost on how to successfully navigate the new workplace environment.